zuoc/journal/entries/on-mania.md

 titan.
 I had an invisible rod that I could use to control the flow of karmic gravity for my entire universe.

+I also believed that I was in touch with a collection of goddesses — mostly some combination of Athena and Iris, and that they were communing with me through the objects and words around me.

 I'm not really sure what to say about these experiences, or what to think of them.
 I just wanted to share a bit about what was going through my mind during this time.

+I believe that all of these delusions are actually the result of me having a hard time with "accepting the facts" around a [traumatic relationship](https://www.kennethreitz.org/essays/purging-the-unexpected-negative-a-narcissistic-partner).
+Once I accepted all the consequences of the truth of what happened, and forgave the person involved, all of these delusions disappeared into nothing.

 I deeply believe that many people live in a world not unlike that which I experienced, and they spend their whole lives there, unaware (to themselves,